carolinamattsson/transactions/README.md

 # Transactions

 This is a mechanistic, stochastic, generative model for financial transactions as recorded within a hypothetical universal payment system.
-The simplest possible version of the model: a group of N identical nodes activate as a memoryless point process in continuous time, send a transaction to a random other node, and fund this transaction with a random fraction of their present account balance.
+The simplest possible version of the model is this: a group of N identical nodes activate as a memoryless point process in continuous time, send a transaction to a random other node, and fund this transaction with a random fraction of their present account balance.

 The model itself has three modules:
 * `activate` - this module simulates node activation, given the present time and a node's activity.